 I dropped into a coffee shop near my home where there were four ladies seated together.
 The only other open seat was right next to them.
 I couldn’t help but overhear their conversation, but I would have preferred it if that wasn’t the case.
 It wasn’t the sort of talk I enjoy.

 It involved four grown women that ranged in age from late twenties to maybe fifty.
-They all worked together and the “boss” lead the group in a discussion about what a bad person so-and-so was and that made it okay that they were planning to misrepresent the absent woman.
+They all worked together and the ‘boss,’ (I won’t say ‘leader’), lead the group in a discussion about what a bad person so-and-so was.
+And because of her/their view of her, that made it okay that they were planning to misrepresent the absent woman.

 People will say things whether they are true or not.
 But that doesn’t mean other people believe them.
 Bottom line, everyone creates their own sense of reality with their thoughts.
 Everyone will have an opinion because that’s all an individual is: a collection of opinions.
 Opinions about food, about identity, about culture, about history, about conduct and ethics, etc. etc.

 I’ve had an extreme example of this sort of situation happen to me so I have a lot of familiarity with the kinds of feelings that can emerge.
-It packs quite a wallop.
+Being misrepresented packs quite a wallop.
 Most people find the hardest part is that it shakes their faith in their ability to trust overall.
-Because when someone you trust so easily changes their opinion of you without even giving you a chance to defend yourself, you’re suddenly left realizing that they did not have the same commitment to you that you had to them.
+Because when someone you trust so easily changes their opinion of us, without even giving us a chance to defend ourselves, we’re suddenly left realizing that they did not have the same commitment to us that we had to them.

 My heart goes out to anyone experiencing this, but it’s just a part of life with language.
 There’s so many routes to happiness in life there is no need to use words to give any thought to the few stories that will close you off from experience.
 Your salvation—your freedom—lies in your ability to choose from a fantastic number of paths through life.

 You have to let go of your attachment to your expectation of what people will think of you or others.
 We were always wrong anyway.
 We just lie to ourselves that what we think of ourselves is what other people think of us too.
 For all we know someone’s bad stories could be improving some people’s views of us!